thingsdb/ThingsDocs/v0/content/data-types/list/reduce.md

 weight: 48
 ---

-Executes a given reducer [closure](../../closure) on each element of the list, resulting in a single output value.
+Executes a given reducer [closure](../../closure) on every item of the list, accumulating to a single return value.

 This function does *not* generate an [event](../../../overview/events).